Projects covered by this research

-How's the mind and body holding up now that you've retired from rugby?
+How's the mind and body holding up now that you've retired from rugby or athletics?

-If you are a retired rugby player or non-contact sports athlete, or someone who has never taken part in competitive sport post school, we need your help to find out more about the long-term health implications of playing rugby – and it’s all for the good of the game.
+If you are a retired rugby player or non-contact sports athlete, or someone who has never taken part in competitive sport post school, we need your help to find out more about the long-term health implications of retired contact and non-contact athletes.

 This is the first international study of its kind.
-Findings from the UK and other collaborating countries will be combined with those from the completed AUT/ WR/ NZRU New Zealand Rugby Health project, in an international effort for large scale evidence on player health post-retirement.
+Findings from the UK and other collaborating countries will be combined with those from the completed AUT/ WR/ NZRU New Zealand Rugby Health project, in an international effort for large scale evidence on athlete health post-retirement.
 The results will be shared with sports governing bodies.
-By participating, you’ll be making a vital contribution to the welfare of future generations of rugby players.
+By participating, you’ll be making a vital contribution to the welfare of future generations of contact non-contact athletes.

-(Just in case you're wondering... by 'retired' we mean from regular matches and training, the occasional game is fine.)
+(Just in case you're wondering... by 'retired' we mean from regular matches and training, the occasional game or session is fine.)